ThanujMaligi/Traffic-Flow-Simulation-Using-OS-Based-Algorithms-/README.md

 Acknowledgments
 Inspired by OS scheduling concepts from our coursework.

-Thanks to Pooja Gowda for her continuous guidance and support.
+Thanks to Pooja Gowda mam for her continuous guidance and support.